mbernste/mbernste.github.io/_posts/2025-10-07-self_attention.md

 <br>

-In summary, when generating each output vector, the self-attention mechanism considers _all_ of the input vectors and weights them according to how much "attention" to pay them when computing the output vector.
+In summary, when generating each output vector, the attention mechanism considers _all_ of the input vectors and weights them according to how much "attention" to pay them when computing the output vector.
 We depict this process in the smaller example sentence, "I am hungry", below:

 <br>